compscidr/awm/README.md

 Add to your `build.gradle` file the following:
 ```
 dependencies {
-  implementation 'io.rightmesh:awm:1.0.5'
+  implementation 'io.rightmesh:awm:1.0.6'
 }
 ```
 This has been tested with gradle 4.9 and Android Studio 3.3.

 Simply construct an `AndroidWirelessStatsCollector` and call the `start()` function.
 You can do this in the `onCreate` call if you like.
+The boolean value is used to set whether data should be sent immediately to the network server, or if the data should be stored first locally and sent in larger groups, which is more efficient, but less "real-time".

 ```
-awsc = new AndroidWirelessStatsCollector(this);
+awsc = new AndroidWirelessStatsCollector(this, true);
 awsc.start();
 ```